argumentcomputer/lurk-beta/spec/soundness-notes.md

 (`0x15f813972bc643451de5e87119c272d1f32a4492a7fdc12033c2e6ef29e47e35`) is formed.
 This means the hash used to construct the commitment must be proved soundly in the circuit -- and must also be collision resistant.
 If it is computationally infeasible to discover a collision, then *at most one* preimage for any given digest can be known.
 When the digest is the result of a previous commitment, then the committed value is already known.
-If it is not, then we assume it is possible to find another such value-secret pair.
+If it is not, then we assume it is not possible to find another such value-secret pair.
 In other words, if a proof of commitment opening can be created at all, then we claim that the private input used in the proof *must* have been one initially produced via `commit`.